It is common for a spouse ordered to pay child support in a Texas divorce proceeding to have a change in income after the divorce.

 Before going further, it is important to understand how child support is usually paid in Texas.

 At the time the court enters a final decree of divorce, the court signs an income withholding order for the child support payments.

 The court clerk then sends the income withholding order to the obligor parent’s employer as well as any subsequent employer.

 The employer then deducts the amount set out in the income withholding order from the spouse’s paycheck and sends that amount to the Attorney General’s Child Support processing unit.

 The AG’s office then sends payment to the parent receiving payment of child support.
 But that payment is dependent on the obligor parent’s receiving income.

 If the parent ordered to pay child support has no income – then no funds are withheld and sent to the AG’s office.
-This means no payment of child support is made to the parent receiving the support.
+This means the parent entitled to receive child support does not receive any money.

 Impact Of A Reduction In Income

 First, let’s look at the impact of a reduction in income for the parent ordered to pay spousal support.

 Initially, nothing changes as the amount of child support that parent is required to pay can only change if it is modified by court ordered.